pointfreeco/swift-snapshot-testing/README.md

 github "pointfreeco/swift-snapshot-testing" ~> 1.0
 ```

+> ⚠️ Warning: Carthage instructs you to drag frameworks into your Xcode project.
+Xcode may automatically attempt to link these frameworks to your app target. `SnapshotTesting.framework` is only compatible with test targets.
+Upon initial installation:
+>
+>  1. Remove `SnapshotTesting.framework` from any non-test target.
+>  2. Add `SnapshotTesting.framework` to any applicable test targets.
+>  3. Add a **New Copy Build Phase** to any applicable test targets with **Destination** set to "Frameworks", and add `SnapshotTesting.framework` as an item to this phase.

 ### CocoaPods

 If your project uses [CocoaPods](https://cocoapods.org), add the pod to any applicable test targets in your `Podfile`: